RMS-dnb/rsg-wildhorse/README.md

 # Installation
 - ensure that the dependancies are added and started
 - add rsg-sellwildhorse to your resources folder
-- add npc to your "\rsg-npc\Config.lua"

 # Starting the resource
-- add the following to your server.cfg file : ensure rsg-sellwildhorse
+- add the following to your server.cfg file: ensure rsg-sellwildhorse